google/koladata/docs/api_reference.md

   y: kd.slice([7, 4, 0, 9, 4, 0, 7, 0]),
   result: kd.slice([[1, 7], [2, 5], [3, 6, 8], [4]])

-  When *args is present, `x` is not used for the key.
+  When *keys is present, `x` is not used for the key.

 Example 6:
   x: kd.slice([1, 2, 3, 4, None, 6, 7, 8]),
   y: kd.slice([7, 4, 0, 9, 4,    0, 7, None]),
   result: kd.slice([[1, 7], [2, None], [3, 6], [4]])

-  Items with missing key is not listed in the result.
+  Items with missing key are not listed in the result.
   Missing `x` values are missing in the result.

 Example 7:
-  x: kd.slice([1, 2, 3, 4, 5, 6, 7, 8]),
+  x: kd.slice([ 1,   2,   3,   4,   5,   6,   7,   8]),
-  y: kd.slice([7, 4, 0, 9, 4, 0, 7, 0]),
+  y: kd.slice([ 7,   4,   0,   9,   4,   0,   7,   0]),
   z: kd.slice([&#39;A&#39;, &#39;D&#39;, &#39;B&#39;, &#39;A&#39;, &#39;D&#39;, &#39;C&#39;, &#39;A&#39;, &#39;B&#39;]),
   result: kd.slice([[1, 7], [2, 5], [3, 8], [4], [6]])

-  When *args has two or more values, the  key is a tuple.
+  When *keys has two or more values, the  key is a tuple.
   In this example we have the following groups:
   (7, &#39;A&#39;), (4, &#39;D&#39;), (0, &#39;B&#39;), (9, &#39;A&#39;), (0, &#39;C&#39;)

 Args:
   x: DataSlice to group.
-  *args: DataSlices keys to group by.
+  *keys: DataSlices keys to group by.
 All data slices must have the same shape
-    as x.
+    as `x`.
 Scalar DataSlices are not supported.
 If not present, `x` is used as the key.
-  sort: Whether groups should be ordered by value.
+  sort: Whether groups in the result should be ordered by the grouping key.

 Returns:
-  DataSlice with the same shape and schema as `x` with injected grouped by dimension.</code></pre>
+  DataSlice with the same schema as `x` with items within the last dimension reordered into groups and injected grouped by dimension.</code></pre>

-### `kd.slices.group_by_indices(*args, sort=False)` {#kd.slices.group_by_indices}
+### `kd.slices.group_by_indices(*keys, sort=False)` {#kd.slices.group_by_indices}
 Aliases:

 - [kd.group_by_indices](#kd.group_by_indices)

-<pre class="no-copy"><code class="lang-text no-auto-prettify">Returns a indices DataSlice with injected grouped_by dimension.
+<pre class="no-copy"><code class="lang-text no-auto-prettify">Returns an indices DataSlice that describes the order of `group_by` result.

-The resulting DataSlice has get_ndim() + 1.
+The resulting DataSlice has `get_ndim() + 1`.
 The first `get_ndim() - 1`
 dimensions are unchanged.
-The last two dimensions corresponds to the groups and the items within the groups.
+The last two dimensions correspond to the groups and the items within the groups.
 Indices within the same group are in increasing order.